Kmeakin/walrus-report/src/30-implementation.md

 #### Handwritten recursive descent {#sec:impl:parser:recursive-descent}
-A handwritten recursive descent parser is simply a series of functions representing each nonterminal in the language grammar.
+A handwritten recursive descent parser is simply a series of functions representing each non-terminal in the language grammar.
 In this sense recursive-descent is the simplest form of parsing: no intermediate tool or domain-specific language is needed; instead, one simply writes in the same programming language that they would use for any other task.
 The only caveat is